Hamza-Rafi/Hamza-Rafi/README.md

 Gaze upon some of my projects if you want.

-SPOILER: They're very bad (don't expect much) c:
+Spoiler: They're quite bad so don't expect much c:

+Also I haven't put everything up here.
+I still have a whole bunch of project folders just sitting there.
+I'll upload them to github when I can be bothered.

+Have a nice day!